brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 on food sovereignty and Satyagraha with activist **Dr. Vandana Shiva** and artist **Lauren Bon**, on what will be Gandhi's 150th birthday.

 We will close with a reading by Afghan American poet **Zohra Saed**.

+### About Metabolic Studio’s Interdependence Salons

+> *“You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete.”* — Buckminster Fuller

+A declaration of interdependence must be followed by a practice of interdependence.
+Achieving this interdependence takes both seeing and doing, both vision and action.
+A new collective vision is needed, centered and prioritized around the common good and community.
+[Learn more »](https://www.metabolicstudio.org/about)